DavidBakerEffendi/securibench-micro.js/README.md

 npm start
 ```

-_Disclaimer_: This repository attempts to recreate the original in JavaScript exactly, however, some typos and incorrect vulnerability counts are fixed.
+_Disclaimer_: This repository attempts to recreate the original in JavaScript exactly, however, some typos and incorrect vulnerability counts are fixed and verifiable by running the app.
 Notable changes:

 - Aliasing 3 is marked as non-vulnerable
+- Collections 8 is marked as non-vulnerable